GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/extended_charger.md

 <BlockImage id="extendedae:ex_charger" scale="8"></BlockImage>
 </Row>

-Extended Charger is an advanced <ItemLink id="ae2:charger" />.
+The Extended Charger is an advanced <ItemLink id="ae2:charger" />.

-It can charge 4 items at the same time.
+It can charge four items at the same time.